misupartha/BJ-Biscuit-Sales-Analysis-MSExcel/README.md

 - **Shortbread** is the **highest selling product** across **all locations** and **age groups**.

  ## Conclusion & Recommendations
-To improve the sales of B&J Biscuit, a strategic marketing plan focused on male customers aged 30–74 years in San Antonio, San Jose, and Philadelphia should be implemented.
-Since they represent the highest revenue-generating segment, targeted digital marketing campaigns and personalized promotions should be prioritized for this group.
-B&J Biscuit should also focus on expanding its premium product line, particularly Shortbread, as it reflects strong customer preference, while using personalized promotions and targeted ads to engage high-value customers like Robert Hernandez and drive repeat purchases.
-Lastly, the cost optimization strategies that make Chicago the most profitable location should be replicated across other locations, while ensuring a seamless payment experience across all methods to maintain customer satisfaction and drive higher spending.
+To improve the sales of B&J Biscuit, a strategic marketing plan focused on **male customers aged 30–74 years** in **San Antonio, San Jose, and Philadelphia** should be implemented.
+Since they represent the highest revenue-generating segment, targeted **digital marketing campaigns and personalized promotions** should be prioritized for this group.
+B&J Biscuit should also focus on expanding its **premium product line**, particularly Shortbread, as it reflects strong customer preference, while using **personalized promotions and targeted ads** to engage high-value customers like **Robert Hernandez** and drive repeat purchases.
+Lastly, the **cost optimization strategies** that make Chicago the most profitable location should be replicated across other locations, while ensuring a seamless payment experience across all methods to maintain customer satisfaction and drive higher spending.